Skip navigation

 Tasks

-• Adjust controls to regulate temperature, pressure, feed, and flow of liquids and gases, and times of prescribed reactions, according to knowledge of equipment and processes.
+• Adjust controls to regulate temperature, pressure, feed, or flow of liquids or gases and times of prescribed reactions, according to knowledge of equipment and processes.

-• Control and operate equipment in which chemical changes or reactions take place during the processing of industrial or consumer products.
+• Control or operate equipment in which chemical changes or reactions take place during the processing of industrial or consumer products.

-• Direct activities of workers assisting in control or verification of processes, or in unloading of materials.
+• Direct activities of workers assisting in control or verification of processes or in unloading of materials.

 • Draw samples of products at specified stages so that analyses can be performed.